limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 }
 ```

-In this program, we are using the XIAO nRF52840's hardware **Serial1** port to connect to the radar and use the hardware **Serial** port Serial to output data, so we need to initialise this serial port separately in the initialisation function `Setup()`.
+In this program, we are using the XIAO nRF52840's hardware **Serial1** port to connect to the Sensor and use the hardware **Serial** port Serial to output data, so we need to initialise this serial port separately in the initialisation function `Setup()`.

-In the main `loop()` function we use the function `recvRadarBytes()` to receive data frames from the radar and then use the `showData()` function to print out the received data frames via the serial port.
+In the main `loop()` function we use the function `recvRadarBytes()` to receive data frames from the Sensor and then use the `showData()` function to print out the received data frames via the serial port.

 In this program, it is important to note that there is an interval between the reception and output of every two data frames to avoid a jam on the main board.
 This time should be no less than **150ms**.

-This means that there is no way for the main board to receive all the data frames reported by the radar, but as the number of frames reported by the radar is very large and frequent, this does not affect the accuracy of using the radar to determine the environment.
+This means that there is no way for the main board to receive all the data frames reported by the Sensor, but as the number of frames reported by the Sensor is very large and frequent, this does not affect the accuracy of using the Sensor to determine the environment.

 Upload program.
 Opening your serial monitor to a baud rate of 115200 should show the result.
 The output should look something like the below image.